reactjs/react.dev/src/content/reference/react/cloneElement.md

 export const HighlightContext = createContext(false);
 ```

-Your `List` component can wrap every item it renders into a `HighlightContext` provider:
+Your `List` Component can wrap every item it renders into a `HighlightContext` provider:

 ```js {8,10}
 export default function List({ items, renderItem }) {